How to Start a Club in High School

 Expand your circle.
 A club is more than just hanging out with people who are already your friends.
 By opening your mind and membership to all newcomers, you can have greater impact in your community.

 Value the few.
 Not every club has to be huge to be meaningful.
 While your school may require a threshold membership number for official status, if you are passionate about what you are doing, don’t let small numbers deter you.
-It’s okay to start small.
+When thinking about how to start a club in high school, remember that it’s okay to start small.
 Your determination makes the effort worthwhile.

 WHERE should your club meet?

 Consider your options.
-When considering how to start a club, thinking through the logistics is an important step.
+When considering how to start a club in high school, thinking through the logistics is an important step.
 An after school or lunchtime club on school grounds is the obvious choice, but it may not be the only one.
 Public libraries, local universities, recreation departments, places of worship, even your own home— these are all possibilities.
 Each option comes with its own benefits and drawbacks.
 If your first choice space has insurmountable barriers, investigate a new location!

 Use technology.
 Social media clubs are another way to connect like-minded peers.
 Consistency and tangible results will be super important if your club is virtual, so build a framework and track activity.